yrp604/bad64-sys/docs/guide/troubleshooting.md

 Binary Ninja currently uses SQLite for its analysis databases (`.bndb`), projects (`.bnpr`), and type archives (`.bnta`).
 This means it is only able to have a single instance of these open at any time.

 The message `Error while saving database snapshot: database is locked` means multiple copies are open at the same time.
-All instances will need to be closed and a new one opened to allow saving again (this includes syncing to an Enterprise server).
+All instances will need to be closed, and a new one opened to allow saving again (this includes syncing to an Enterprise server).

 ### Large File Size